Visyond/website-hugo/site/content/hometest/testhomepage.md

 signUpURL: /accounts/signup/
 watchVideoURL: 'https://www.youtube.com/embed/mIOudZrtVRs'
 requestURL: /request
-topSubTitle: Enhanced with the Next-level Collaboration
+topSubTitle: >-
+  Answer Questions in Real Time | Visualize the Impact of Decisions | Establish Single Source of Truth
 topImage: /img/Visyond Inforgraphics  NEW v21 NO TOP fix.jpg
 infoBlockFirst:
-  - descr: "Efficiently collaborate across multiple workstreams and levels by introducing a single secure environment connecting all links of the chain together - from decision makers, analysts and modelers to consultants, clients and prospects.\r\n\n* Share **only specific parts** of your spreadsheets, analyses and presentations\r\n* Test **assumptions on-the-fly** & ensure quick turn-around of changes \r\n* Always **know the history & reasons** behind any change or contribution"
+  - descr: "Efficiently collaborate across multiple workstreams and levels by introducing a single secure environment connecting all links of the chain together - from decision makers, analysts and modelers to consultants, clients and prospects.\r\n\n* **Share only specific parts** of your spreadsheets, analyses and presentations\r\n* **Test assumptions on-the-fly** & ensure quick turn-around of changes \r\n* **Always know the history & reasons** behind any change or contribution"
     files:
       - alt: Spreadsheet Governance in Visyond - Single Source of Truth
         descr: >-